-Similarly, all payment systems and due diligence processes remain, and both Centers will continue to honor their obligations, maintain the same financial relationships and be able to enter contracts in the usual manner.
+Similarly, all payment systems and due diligence processes remain, and both Centers continue to honor their obligations, maintain the same financial relationships and be able to enter contracts in the usual manner.

 How will this impact the organizations’ program development and resource mobilization efforts?

-In the face of a dynamic funding environment, a combined ICRAF and CIFOR will be better positioned to tap into the billions of dollars available from governments, foundations and the private sector to integrate landscapes and land management into sustainable policies, science and development research and programmes, and private investment.
-Further, our combined efforts will strengthen our ability to develop key innovations in finance and blended development, thereby accelerating the impact of our extensive science and development initiatives.
+In the face of a dynamic funding environment, a combined ICRAF and CIFOR is better positioned to tap into the billions of dollars available from governments, foundations and the private sector to integrate landscapes and land management into sustainable policies, science and development research and programmes, and private investment.
+Further, our combined efforts strengthen our ability to develop key innovations in finance and blended development, thereby accelerating the impact of our extensive science and development initiatives.

 Will there be any change in the organizations’ relationship with CGIAR?

 CIFOR and ICRAF remain members in good standing of CGIAR – a global research partnership for a food-secure future – and continue to be guided by the broad development challenges it pursues, including poverty reduction, increasing food and nutritional security, and improved natural resource systems and environmental services.

 Each organization’s work will also continue to address many of the issues being tackled by the Sustainable Development Goals (SDGs), the Paris Climate Agreement and other global compacts, specifically those that aim to eradicate hunger, reduce poverty, provide affordable and clean energy, protect life on land and combat climate change.
 Indeed, we believe working together strengthens exponentially our ability to deliver on these commitments.

 Where will the Centers be based?